 The annual event honors Dr. King’s legacy and is an opportunity for locals to renew their own personal vows of citizenship through service to others

 WHO: Volunteers from age 3 to 103+

-WHERE: Several projects will be conducted at the Girls Inc. facility at 50 High Street in Lynn, including making valentines for homeless veterans, senior citizens in Lynn Housing and at the Lynn Senior Center, distributing books about MLK, Jr. to children at various early reading levels, making bookmarkers for Lynn library patrons with MLK teachings, packing toiletry kits for homeless vets and Lynn Shelter residents, cleanup at Girls Inc., Outside projects include lunch service at My Brother’s Table, Lynn Shelter Association, Life Care Center of the North Shore, Abbott House, food collection sites at Stop and Shop Lynn on Washington Street, Compare Supermarket on Adams St., Shaw’s Supermarket on Market Street, as well as a Hoops & Dreams event at Lynn YMCA.
+WHERE: Several projects will be conducted at the Washington Street Baptist Church at 256 Washington Street in Lynn, including making valentines for homeless veterans, senior citizens in Lynn Housing and at the Lynn Senior Center, Make Quick-deploy Paracord Bracelets for deployed service members, Write letters to deployed service members, making MLK bookmarkers for Lynn library, packing toiletry kits for homeless vets and Lynn Shelter residents, Outside projects include lunch & Dinner service at My Brother’s Table, 2 food collection sites at Stop and Shop Lynn on Washington Street, Compare Supermarket on Adams Street,

-WHEN: Volunteers should arrive 30 minutes to an hour prior to their shift for check-in and to enjoy refreshments.
+WHEN: Volunteers should arrive 30 minutes to an hour prior to their shifts for check-in and to enjoy refreshments.

 Doors open at 9:30 a.m. for check-in and breakfast; lunch will be served for volunteers 1 pm to 2 pm.